 1. Visit a hot spring

-The water of a hot spring is substantially higher than the air temperature of the surrounding region, and perfect to thaw your cold body over the winter.
+The temperature of a hot spring is substantially higher than that of the air surrounding the area, and it’s perfect for thawing your cold body in winter.
 Soaking in a hot spring is a warm and relaxing experience, but this getaway may require some advance planning.
-Most hot springs are out West with far fewer found in other regions of the United States.
+Most hot springs are out west, with far fewer found in other regions of the United States.

 2. Go dogsledding